keithrbennett/wifiwand/README.md

 * determining whether or not wifi is on
 * the name of the currently connected network

 The only remaining issue is that we were getting some extended information from airport for each available network.
+This extended information has now been removed in version 2.17.0.

+In addition, the extended information about the available networks (`ls_avail_nets`) has been removed in version 2.17.0.

 ### License

-MIT License (see LICENSE.txt)
+Apache 2 License (see LICENSE.txt)

 ### Logo